-Creating Your List
+Create Your List

 Once you make a complete sweep for the period covered, start to organize your list.
 A good rule of thumb is to organize the list based on how your favourite supermarket is arranged.
 This allows you to begin at one side of the store and then make your way to the other side.
-Along the way, you quickly pick up everything that you need without having to double back for something you overlooked.
+Along the way, you can quickly pick up everything that you need without having to double back for something you overlooked.

-Selecting Foods for the List
+Select Foods for the List

 While preparing a grocery list on a budget, be open to using generic or store brands rather than the pricier name brands.
 Look further down the shelves and see how much you can save by trying those lesser-known options.

-The brands that the supermarket is pushing this week will be at eye level; the real bargains are underneath.
+The brands that the supermarket is pushing that week will be at eye level; the real bargains are underneath.
 You may find those less expensive brands work just as well for you, allowing you to save a small amount on each item you purchase.

 Also be open to making some things from scratch.
-You really can prepare things like salad dressings, breads, and other items from basic ingredients, and save a considerable amount over buying those pre-made counterparts.
+You really can prepare things like salad dressings, breads and other items from basic ingredients, and save a considerable amount over buying those pre-made counterparts.

 Your list is your guide through the maze of wonders at the supermarket.
 Do not allow yourself to deviate from that list.
 Impulse buying will sink a food budget faster than anything.
 Buy only what you need and no more.